BereketBk/MyNewRepo/README.md

 # MyNewRepo
 Hey,,this is another new repo i created .
-Sending it your way.
+Sending it your way today.